Key takeaways

 But an offset account is better than a redraw facility.
 The money in an offset account is your money.
 Your lender can't restrict your access to it and they can't gradually reduce the amount of it you can access (although the lender can charge a fee for the account).
 You enjoy all the protections and accessibility of a bank account.

-Money in an offset account is usually guaranteed by the federal government's deposit guarantee in the event the lender goes bankrupt.
-But this is limited to $250,000 and it depends on your lender, so always check the fine print on your mortgage contract.
+Money in an offset account is usually guaranteed by the federal government's deposit guarantee in the event the lender goes bankrupt, which is $250,000.

 Learn more about redraw versus offsets